Azure/wordpress-linux-appservice/WordPress/wordpress_application_settings.md

 ## One-time Application Settings

-**One-time Application Settings** - Configurations that are used as a 'one-time' change and will be in affect during the installation process.
+Configurations that are used as a 'one-time' change and will be in affect during the installation process.
 Once the App is deployed, the changes to these App Settings  will not have any impact to your WordPress site.

-<!TODO: We probably need a better name than *non-persistent* we should also clarify if these can be deleted, or should be deleted as a best practice after initial setup.>
+These are shown for your reference only.

 | Application Setting  | Scope        | Default Value | Max Value  | Description                      |
 |----------------------|-------------------|---------------|-------------|----------------------------------|